-When I was living with Rosemary Gladstar, she had a whole patch of it that she would use to make Wild Weed Pestos and other magical things!
-When you blend the herb or heat it up the stinging properties disappear, you just have to be extra careful when preparing it fresh from the garden (or wear gloves).
+When I was living with Rosemary Gladstar, she had a whole patch of it that she would use to make pestos.
+When you blend the herb or heat it up the stinging properties disappear, you just have to be extra careful collecting it fresh from the garden (or wear gloves).

-To reduce allergy symptoms nettle is often taken daily as a quart of tea throughout the day, or Rosemary suggests it in freeze dried capsules.
-In my tea blend I also included lemon balm and rose petals.
+To reduce allergy symptoms, nettle is often taken daily as a tea throughout the day, or Rosemary suggests freeze dried capsules.
+In my tea blend, I included lemon balm and rose petals.
 Nettle in combination with lemon balm is an excellent way to tone and strengthen the nervous system, and consequently your entire body.

 If you can’t find nettle growing in the wild, my other favorite sources are Mountain Rose and Zach Woods Herb Farm.
 The nettle normally can be found in the wild starting in the spring time, and the leaves are best to use before the plant goes to flower.

 Loose leaf tea bag, coffee press, or loose leaf tea pot (for herbs).

 *All the herbs can be either fresh or dried.

 Combine 2 parts nettle, 2 parts lemon balm, and 1 part rose petals in your loose leaf tea bag or contraption of choice.
 Use one ounce of herbs to one quart of water, or one tablespoon to a cup of water.
 Use more herb material if picked fresh!